seansovine/numerical_examples/README.md

 probably do some things differently if I redid them now.

 For example, I would use a simple CMake build system for the C and C++ code.
-And I might make a few different design and coding standards decisions differently in the matrix library.
+And I might make a few design and coding standards decisions differently in the matrix library.
 One thing I would definitely do is to use more concurrency to speed things up.